-hey guys! im a really really new player and i just went for my first lesson the thing is.. i found out that my lower lip tend to get really really weak after playing for awhile thus going off tune and when i get tired.. i cant concentrate on blowing air through the mouthpiece.. my mouth starts to open up and i cant blow anymore.. is there anyway to toughen my mouth muscles :?
+hey guys! im a really really new player and i just went for my first lesson :D the thing is.. i found out that my lower lip tend to get really really weak after playing for awhile thus going off tune and when i get tired.. i cant concentrate on blowing air through the mouthpiece.. my mouth starts to open up and i cant blow anymore.. is there anyway to toughen my mouth muscles :?

 Play long tones for 5 minutes when you start to practice & focus on keeping your corners closed.
 Play until your lip & corners of your mouth give out every day & try to play a little longer each day until you build them up.
 End your practice session with 5 more minutes of long tones.
 It doesn't happen over night, but it will.
 No pain, no gain.